Rams' McVay: Donald saga like 'chasing a girl'

 With Donald out, the Rams' only solidified starter in 3-4 base sets appears to be Michael Brockers.
 The other five down linemen, after the Rams trimmed their roster to 53 players, are Ethan Westbrooks, Louis Trinca-Pasat, Morgan Fox, Tyrunn Walker and Tanzel Smart.
 They all have a chance to get significant playing time now.

-Donald is a three-time Pro Bowler and a two-time first-team All-Pro who has compiled 28 sacks in his three-year career, four more than any other defensive tackle from 2014-16.
+Donald is a three-time Pro Bowler and a two-time first-team All-Pro who has compiled 28 sacks in his three-year career, four more than any other defensive tackle from 2014 to 2016.
 Last season, he led the NFL in quarterback hits (31) and tied for the lead in tackles for loss (17).
 Heading into this season, many would argue that he is the game's best defensive player, regardless of position.

-But he is underpaid, by virtue of the two years that remain on his rookie contract.
+But he is underpaid by virtue of the two years that remain on his rookie contract.

 Donald is owed less than $9 million in base salary from 2017 to 2018, representing a significant gap between him and the game's highest-paid defensive players.
 Broncos outside linebacker Von Miller signed a six-year, $114 million contract that guarantees him $70 million, and Dolphins defensive tackle Ndamukong Suh signed a six-year, $114.375 million deal that guarantees him nearly $60 million.
 But Miller and Suh got their deals after five NFL seasons, not three.